 Will any schools lose funding?

-A very small number of non-government schools, are expected to have their recurrent funding reduced as they transition to the Schooling Resource Standard.
+A very small number of non-government schools, are expected to have their recurrent funding reduced as they transition to the SRS.
 This is because these non-government schools have historically received more funding than similar schools with students with the same level of need.